keyslogo

 Credit Bureaus

-Information from the period before you were married will only report to the credit file of the individual responsible for the credit transaction.
-Your spouse’s bad credit from before you were married cannot show up on your credit bureau file.
+If you are married, it is important to know that both husband and wife have their own file.
+Much of the information may be the same, but there is no guarantee of that.
+Information from the period before you were married will only report to the credit file of the individual who was responsible for the credit transaction.
+This means that your spouse’s bad credit from before you were married cannot show up on your credit bureau file.

 You can purchase your credit score from the credit bureau companies.
 Each of them uses a different calculation in their determination of your score.
 When you receive your score, you will also receive an explanation and suggestions for how you can increase your score.

 If you locate an error in your credit file, it is important that you have it corrected.
 When you view your credit file, it will come with directions for disputing or correcting information.
 Be prepared to supply copies of paid receipts or other proof as may become necessary.
 If your dispute is with the information that a creditor provided, the credit bureau will notify the creditor of your dispute and ask them to verify their information.
 The creditor has 30 days to respond.
-The credit bureau will respond to you with their findings and provide you with a corrected copy of your credit bureau.
+The credit bureau will respond back to you with their findings and provide you with a corrected copy of your credit bureau.
 If the creditor responds that their information is correct, then you will have to contact that creditor directly to resolve your dispute.

 Here are the names and addresses of the three credit bureau companies: